therealasrz/LOL-analysis/README.md

 Since the p-value is greater than the 0.5 significance level, we fail to reject the null hypothesis.
 Thus, the missingness of **firstblood** does not depend on the **result** column.

 ## Hypothesis Testing
+In the hypothesis test, we aim to assess whether there is a significant difference in the distribution of kills for winning games between the team that secures the first blood and the team that does not.
+This investigation is crucial for understanding the relationship between securing the first blood in a League of Legends match and the subsequent gameplay dynamics, particularly in terms of kill distribution among winning teams.

+**Null**: The distribution of kills for winning games for the team that gets the first blood is the same as the team that does not get the first blood.

+**Alternative**: The distribution of kills for winning games for the team that gets the first blood is NOT the same as the team that does not get the first blood.

+**Test Statistics**: Absolute mean difference between teams in kills with and without first kills,

+**Significance Level**: 5%
+Here is a histogram containing the distribution of our test statistics during the hypothesis test:

+<iframe
+  src="assets/HypoHist.html"
+  width="800"
+  height="600"
+  frameborder="0"
+></iframe>

+With P-value of 0.0009990, we reject the null hypothesis.
+The distribution of kills for winning games for the team that gets the first blood is **NOT** the same as the team that does not get the first blood.

 ## Framing a Prediction Problem
 ## Baseline Model